osterzel/docker-fluentd/README.md

 Then, Fluentd adds the "container_id" field using the [record reformer](https://github.com/sonots/fluent-plugin-record-reformer) before writing out to local files using the [file output plugin](https://docs.fluentd.org/articles/out_file).

 Fluentd has [a lot of plugins](https://www.fluentd.org/plugins) and can probably support your data output destination.
-For example, if you want to output your logs to Elasticsearch instead of files, then, add the following line to `Dockerfile`
+For example, if you want to output your logs to Elasticsearch instead of files, then, add the following lines to `Dockerfile`

 ```
+RUN ["apt-get", "update"]
+RUN ["apt-get", "install", "--yes", "make", "libcurl4-gnutls-dev"]
-RUN ["/usr/local/bin/gem", "install", "fluent-plugin-record-reformer", "--no-rdoc", "--no-ri"]
+RUN ["/usr/local/bin/gem", "install", "fluent-plugin-elasticsearch", "--no-rdoc", "--no-ri"]
 ```

-right before "ENTRYPOINT" and update `fluent.conf` as follows.
+right before "ENTRYPOINT".
+This installs the output plugin for Elasticsearch.
+Then, update `fluent.conf` as follows.

 ```